Data Hiding with Deep Learning: A Survey Unifying Digital Watermarking and Steganography: Deep Learning-based Data Hiding Techniques

 \subsubsection{Generative Adversarial Networks based models}

 Generative Adversarial Networks (GANs) are used extensively in deep steganography.
 Various new structures have allowed the simple GAN structure to be improved, increasing the effectiveness of steganography.
 It has brought up interesting techniques such as coverless steganography, and the ability to generate cover images.
 GAN-based architectures have been used in the following papers \cite{isgan, intermediatemedium, scyclegan, coverless, invertible}.
-Refer to Figure~\ref{fig:diagram2} for a simple diagram of a GAN structure used for steganography.

 ISGAN is a steganography technique that uses the GAN structure \cite{isgan}.
-Similarly to the secure technique developed by Chen et al. \cite{securerobust}, ISGAN is only able to send a grey-scale secret image.
-The encoder firsts converts the cover image into the YCrCb colour space where only the Y channel is used to hide the secret image since it holds luminance but no colour information.
-This colour space conversion does not affect back propagation.
+Similarly to the secure technique developed by Chen \etal \cite{securerobust}, ISGAN is only able to send a grey-scale secret image.
+The encoder first converts the cover image into the YCrCb colour space where only the Y channel is used to hide the secret image since it holds luminance but no colour information.
+This colour space conversion does not affect backpropagation.
 The encoder also uses an inception module, which helps to fuse feature maps with different receptive field sizes.
 To aid the speed of training, the technique also adds a residual module and batch normalisation.
 A CNN is used to decode with batch normalisation added after every convolutional layer excluding the final layer.
 The results of this model showed that it was able to achieve a high level of robustness, with low detectability when scrutinised using steganalysis tools.

 In comparison to \cite{endtoend}, ISGAN residuals were less obvious, showing that the extracted secret image of ISGAN is much closer to the original than \cite{endtoend}.
 ISGAN is also able to achieve higher levels of invisibility since ISGAN uses a grey scale image.
 Thus, there is a trade-off between the complexity of the image (i.e. RGB values) and the imperceptibility of embedded information.